 This exploration is for all ages, as the colored smilies show.
 You can make travel brochures about all sorts of places with your whole family together!

 These printable travel brochures are part of a geography exploration that is featured in several of the Layers of Learning units.
 The first time you are introduced is in Unit 1-1 as you are studying maps and globes, but they are also used in several of the country studies in Years 2 and 3 of the program.
 You can try out Unit 1-1 for free if you subscribe to the Layers of Learning newsletter.
 Layers of Learning has hands-on experiments, explorations, and fun printables in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Travel brochures are a great way for kids to record information about beautiful places around the world.
 With the internet, it’s really easy to find travel information, but it’s still more fun to search it out in a library book, and it’s even more fun still to go find a travel agency.
 They have lots of free full-color brochures and cool insider information.
 And when you make your own travel brochure, you’re sure to remember all those fun facts you learn as you put them in one place.

 Step 1: Library Research

 Before you begin exploring, read a book or two about the place you are learning about.
 Atlases or geography books containing all the countries of the world are a great starting place, and you can also search for books about the specific continent, country, state, province, region, or landmark you are focusing on from your library.
-Here are some suggestions for atlases we really like.
+Here are some suggestions for books we really like.
 The colored smilies above each book tell you what age level they’re recommended for.